Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Howard's median income among taxpayers in financial year 2022 was $36,981.
-The average income stood at $46,078 during the same period.
-In comparison, Rest of Qld's median and average incomes were $50,780 and $64,844 respectively.
-By September 2025, estimates based on a 13.99% Wage Price Index growth suggest Howard's median income will be approximately $42,155 and the average income will be around $52,524.
-According to census data, household, family, and personal incomes in Howard all fall between the 0th and 1st percentiles nationally.
-The earnings profile shows that 35.3% of residents earn between $400 and $799 weekly.
-This contrasts with the surrounding region where the largest segment falls within the $1,500 to $2,999 bracket at 31.7%.
-With 46.6% earning under $800 per week, Howard faces significant income constraints that impact local spending patterns.
-After accounting for housing costs, 85.6% of income remains, which ranks at the 3rd percentile nationally.
+The median income in Howard's suburb was $36,981 and average income stood at $46,078 according to ATO data aggregated by AreaSearch for the financial year 2023.
+This compared to figures of $53,146 and $66,593 respectively for Rest of Qld.
+By September 2025, these estimates would be approximately $40,646 (median) and $50,644 (average), based on Wage Price Index growth of 9.91%.
+Census data showed household, family, and personal incomes in Howard all fell between the 0th and 1st percentiles nationally.
+The earnings profile indicated that 35.3% earned $400-$799 weekly (538 residents), contrasting with the surrounding region where the $1,500-$2,999 bracket led at 31.7%.
+With 46.6% earning under $800 per week, income constraints affected local spending patterns.
+After housing costs, 85.6% of income remained, ranking at only the 3rd percentile nationally.

 Frequently Asked Questions - Income